GSA-TTS/identity-site/content/_en/policy/rules-of-use.md

 Neither we nor any third party service keeps copies of any photo you send us, whether of a piece of identity evidence or of yourself.
 We further detail how we use your information in our [Privacy Policy]({% link _en/policy/index.md %}).

-# 5. Termination
+## 5. Termination

 You can terminate your account at any time through your account profile.
 Additionally, in the event of fraud or other violations of these Rules of Use, we may revoke access to your account.
 If this occurs, we will still protect your account information consistent with our [Privacy Policy]({% link _en/policy/index.md %}) and System of Record Notice [here](https://www.federalregister.gov/documents/2017/01/19/2017-01174/privacy-act-of-1974-notice-of-a-new-system-of-records) and [here](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records).

 In the unlikely event that the Login.gov service is discontinued, information on the account will be retained subject to our System of Records Notice, as amended, which you can access [here](https://www.federalregister.gov/documents/2017/01/19/2017-01174/privacy-act-of-1974-notice-of-a-new-system-of-records) and [here](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records).

-# 6. Authorities
+## 6. Authorities

 The Login.gov service is operated within the United States, but is accessible globally for public use.
 The Login.gov service is operated by the General Services Administration under authorities and guidance found in [6 USC § 1523 (b)(1)(A)-(E)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section1523&amp;num=0&amp;edition=prelim), the [E-Government Act of 2002](https://www.congress.gov/107/plaws/publ347/PLAW-107publ347.pdf) ([44 USC § 3501](https://www.govinfo.gov/content/pkg/PLAW-104publ13/html/PLAW-104publ13.htm)), and [40 USC § 501](https://www.gsa.gov/cdnstatic/CNXII__Eligibility_to_Use_GSA.pdf), and [OMB M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf).

-# 7. Service Operation and Customer Support
+## 7. Service Operation and Customer Support

 The Login.gov service operates with a high standard of service, both in service delivery and customer support.

-  1. Availability and Uptime
+### 1. Availability and Uptime

 As an authentication system and gateway to federal applications, we strive for high availability and uptime.
 Our goal is to maintain a service uptime of 99.9% across all sites and systems.
 See our [status page](https://logingov.statuspage.io/) for live statistics, incident reports, and subscribe to updates.

-  2. Customer Support
+### 2. Customer Support

 Customer support and help desk services are always available through [https://login.gov/contact/]({% link _en/policy/contact.md %}).
 When you submit for customer support, we will use any information you provide to address your question or comment, and may use your feedback to improve our service or for other purposes as we see fit, such as for marketing.
 In doing so, we will never reveal your personal information outside of the Login.gov service except as required by applicable law or as stated elsewhere in these terms.

-# 8. Responsibilities of Our Partners
+## 8. Responsibilities of Our Partners

 The Login.gov service connects the public to federal agencies more easily by allowing users to access multiple government programs with one Login.gov account.

 Partner agencies select the information they require from the list of attributes we support.
-If we don't already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.Partners can request a variety of information such as name, address, birth date, and phone number.
+If we don't already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
+Partners can request a variety of information such as name, address, birth date, and phone number.
 Partners are required to protect this information in compliance with federal law and policy.

 During the process of becoming a partner on the Login.gov service, we collect information from the agency about the type of access they are providing and, from that information, come to agreement with the partner on the risk of the application and the need for personal information.
 Based on this, we determine the level of information the partner may receive.